Biochemistry of Cellular Signaling

 Types of Experiments

 - Reductionist experiments are designed to identify and characterize the individual components of a cellular signaling pathway.
+These often involve isolating and studying individual proteins or pathways in vitro.

 - Integrative experiments are designed to study the overall behavior of a cellular signaling pathway.
 These experiments can be used to identify the key regulators of the pathway and to understand how the pathway is integrated with other signaling pathways.
+These often involve studying the pathway in a more intact system, like a cell or organism.

 Data Analysis

-The data from cellular signaling experiments can be analyzed in a variety of ways.
+Data from cellular signaling experiments can be analyzed in a variety of ways.
 These methods include statistical analysis, pathway mapping, and network analysis.
 Statistical analysis can be used to identify significant differences between experimental groups.
 Pathway mapping can be used to visualize the relationships between the different components of a signaling pathway.
 Network analysis can be used to identify the key hubs and nodes in a signaling network.

 Applications